aita-lab/aita-lab.github.io/_posts/2025-10-02-journal-EAAI.md

 image:  2025/EAAI.jpg
 tags:   News
 published: true
-description: Our paper, "Multi-Modal Fusion in Speech Emotion Recognition: A Comprehensive Review of Methods and Technologies", has been accepted by the "Engineering Applications of Artificial Intelligence" Journal.
+description: Our paper, "Multi-Modal Fusion in Speech Emotion Recognition - A Comprehensive Review of Methods and Technologies", has been accepted by the "Engineering Applications of Artificial Intelligence" Journal.
 ---

 - About [Engineering Applications of Artificial Intelligence (EAAI)](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence)